Ru1vly/RSA-Data-Security-Tool/README.md

 ## Usage

 1. Clone the repository.
-2. Open the project in Visual Studio or your preferred IDE.
-3. Build and run the application.
-4. Enter text in the input textbox.
+2. Enter text in the input textbox.
-5. Click the "Encrypt" button to encrypt the text.
+3. Click the "Encrypt" button to encrypt the text.
-6. Click the "Decrypt" button to decrypt the encrypted text.
+4. Click the "Decrypt" button to decrypt the encrypted text.
-7. Change the key in the dedicated textbox for different encryption/decryption keys.
+5. Change the key in the dedicated textbox for different encryption/decryption keys.

 ## Installation